 - Most Fortune 500 companies use SharePoint, so I guess it’s not surprising that Amazon does as well!

 Additional tidbit of information: Most of you use Google Chrome (~75%) on Windows (~90%).
 Even if I write about Microsoft-related topics, not that many users stick to Edge or Internet Explorer… :)

 But what are you looking for?

-My website is almost ridiculously focused on problem solving.
-I simply document solutions I find.
+My website is almost ridiculously focused on problem-solving.
+I simply document the solutions I find.
 But which solutions have the most people been interested in?
 That’s easy to get from website stats!
 See below:

 - Another hit was the post about AADSTS65001 (admin consent issues), as about 5% of you visited that article.

-- There’s a few other articles with more than 2% of visitors checking them out, but since I now have well over a hundred articles, most of them were only visited by less than 2% by you.
+- There are a few other articles with more than 2% of visitors checking them out, but since I now have well over a hundred articles, most of them were only visited by less than 2% of you.